ISISComputingGroup/lewis-ess/docs/quickstart_guide/index.rst

 In addition to the simulated TCP Stream interface, Lewis provides a so-called Control Server interface, which allows you to bypass the normal device protocol and access both device and simulation parameters directly while the simulation is running.
 This can be very useful for debugging and diagnostics, without having to modify the main device interface.

 Remote access is disabled by default and enabled only if you provide the ``-r`` argument when starting Lewis.
-Run Lewis with the ``-r`` parameter to enable remote access like this:
+Stop the previously launched instance of Lewis by pressing ``Ctrl-C`` and run Lewis again with the ``-r`` parameter to enable remote access like this:

 ::